 • bacteria - scarlet fever;

-• an allergic reaction that has developed from food, hygiene products, or contact dermatitis;
+• an allergic reaction that developed due to food, hygiene products, or contact dermatitis;

 • reaction to insect bites and mechanical damage to the skin;